rohit3nov/payday-csv-generator/README.md

     `$ docker exec -it csv-generator composer dump-autolod`

 # Generate CSV
-- Run below command to get the csv generated inside `docs` folder.
+- Run below command to get the csv generated inside folder.
 Make sure you replace the `[year]` field in below command with actual year or if you don't pass it, it will give result for remaining months of current year

-    `$ docker exec -it csv-generator php index get-salary-dates [year] > 'docs/dates.csv'`
+    `$ docker exec -it csv-generator php index get-salary-dates [year]`

-- If you don't need docker setup, you can simply run `composer dump-autoload` for setup and `php index get-salary-dates <year> > docs/dates.csv` for generating the csv
+- If you don't need docker setup, you can simply run `composer dump-autoload` for setup and `php index get-salary-dates [year]` for generating the csv.
+Make sure you have `composer` and `php` installed before running these commands

-## Run test cases

-- Enter container using `$ docker exec -it php-fpm /bin/bash` then

-    `$ composer run test`
+- Use below command on windows to open the generated csv

+    `.\paycheck_dates.csv`